lockfale/Malicious_Containers_Workshop/CactusCon_24/README.md

 ![Workshop Marquee](image.png)

 ## Instructions
 If you have not already, please register for the workshop at [CactusCon](https://www.cactuscon.com/).
-The workshop will be held on Friday, November 3rd, 2024 from 5:00 PM - 9:00 PM EST. The workshop will be held on the Colleg of Charleston campus at the Beatty Center.
-Also, be sure to check out the other great workshops and talks at BSides Charleston the following day.
+The workshop will be held on Friday, Feb 16th, 2024 from 1:30 PM - 5:30 PM MST.
+The workshop will be held in the Mesa Convention Center in Workshop 1 room.

 If you have any questions, join the [CactusCon Discord](https://cactuscon.com/cc12-discord) and ask in the dedicated workshop channel.
 You can also ping direct message the presenters on Discord.